Foods that could be headache and migraine trigger

 Aged cheeses:

-You are not requested to leave all cheeses, but try to resist aged-cheeses only as they have tyramine, a potential agent to trigger migraines.
-As cheeses age, it accumulates the amount of tyramine.
+You are not requested to leave all cheeses but try to resist aged cheeses only as they have tyramine, a potential agent to trigger migraines.
+As cheeses age, they accumulate the amount of tyramine.
 Avoid the intake of aged cheeses like Provolone, Cheddar, Blue and Brie.

 Ice cream:

-Your favorite ice cream could raise temporary headache that, in some cases, leads to migraine.
-Extremely cold ice cream can stimulate nerves and ripple vessels leading to the brain, so you may feel headache.
+Your favorite ice cream could cause a temporary headache that, in some cases, leads to migraine.
+Extremely ice cream can stimulate nerves and ripple vessels leading to the brain so that you may feel a headache.

-If you are looking for the absolutely pain-safe foods, then you can try some conventional combinations that include:
+If you are looking for pain-safe foods, then you can try some conventional combinations that include:

 • Rice and cooked green vegetables like broccoli and spinach